onflow/sc-eng-gaming/README.md

 flow accounts create # account name: parent | network: emulator
 ```

-**Multi-Sig**
+**Multi-Sign**

-Both accounts sign a transaction, configuring a `ChildAccountManager` in the user’s main account and capturing the child account’s AuthAccount capability in said `ChildAccountManager`.
-The `GamePlayer` resource in the child account is moved to the now parent account and a `DelegatedGamePlayer` capability is granted to the child account, saved in it `ChildAccountTag`.
+Both accounts sign a transaction, configuring a `HybridCustody.Manager` in the user’s main account and capturing the app account’s `ChildAccount` capability in said `Manager`.
+The signing parent account is also configured with `GamePieceNFT.Collection` and `TicketToken.Vault` so each asset can be easily transferred between accounts.

-In the end, the two accounts are linked by resource representation on-chain and both are configured such that the app has all it needs to play the game on behalf of the player and the user’s main account (AKA parent account) maintains an AuthAccount capability on the app account (AKA child account) so resources can be transferred from the child account without need for the app’s involvement.
+In the end, the two accounts are linked by resource representation onchain and both are configured such that the app has all it needs to play the game on behalf of the player.
+The user’s main account (AKA parent account) maintains a Capability on the app account (AKA child account) via `HybridCustody` components, allowing the player to access in-app assets while the app maintains signing authority on behalf of the user when playing in-game.

     * `linked_accounts/multisig_add_as_child`
         1. `linkedAccountName: String`